DList-xyz/Website/src/assets/docs/api.md

 ---

 ## Rate Limiting
-DBots uses rate limiting to reduce API abuse.
+DList uses rate limiting to reduce API abuse.

 A maximum of *600 requests* can be sent *per 10 minutes*.

 ---

 ## Vote Webhook
-This is what is posted to a bots **Vote Webhook URL**, when a bot is voted for.
+This is what is posted to a guilds **Vote Webhook URL**, when a guild is voted for.

 ### Reponse